sustrik/ribosome/README.md

 DNA file is a standard JavaScript/Ruby program (except for the lines starting with a dot).
 Therefore it is possible to just take your existing JavaScript/Ruby program and run it with ribosome.
-Note that all the arguments past the DNA script name are passed unmodified to the JavaScript/Ruby program:
+Note that all the arguments following the script name are passed unmodified to the JavaScript/Ruby program:

 *JavaScript:*